Memory-boosting brain implants are in the works. Would you get one?

 The research is funded by the Defense Advanced Research Projects Agency, which sees brain implants as a life-changing technology for the 270,000 American soldiers who have suffered a traumatic brain injury in combat.
 The possible applications go much further, however.
 Brain implants could also change the lives of millions of Americans battling Alzheimer’s disease and other cognitive disorders, or even help stave off the mental decline that we all confront as we get older.

-“The big story here is decoding: We’ve finally been able to harness the big data of the human brain,” says Dr. Michael Kahana, a professor of psychology at Pennsylvania State University and the leader of the other team that recently reported memory-boosting success.
+“The big story here is decoding: We’ve finally been able to harness the big data of the human brain,” says Dr. Michael Kahana, a professor of psychology at the University of Pennsylvania and the leader of the other team that recently reported memory-boosting success.
 “There’s a lot of hype in this field, but that’s not hype.
 That’s real.”

 It begins in the ear